techidaily/site-win11-tips/source/_posts/unlocking-a-frozen-xbox-app-in-windows-10.md

 Restart the Xbox app after this and see if it works fine.

- If the clock keeps messing up after this fix, check out[the reasons why your Windows 10 or 11 time is wrong](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) for more.
+ If the clock keeps messing up after this fix, check out [the reasons why your Windows 10 or 11 time is wrong](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) for more.

 ## 3\.
 Sign Out and Back Into the Xbox App